University Handbook, Appendix E:

 - All matters which the executive committee deems necessary.

-- Reports which have been submitted to the executive committee by the permanent committees of the faculty senate.
+- Reports that have been submitted to the executive committee by the permanent committees of the Faculty Senate.

-- Any matter suggested by the members of the general faculty when the suggestion is presented in the manner outlined in Article V.
+- Any matter suggested by a faculty member or unclassified professional of the university when the suggestion is presented in the manner outlined in Article V.

-Article V. Placing Matters upon the Agenda for Meetings of the Faculty Senate
+Article V. Placing Matters upon the Faculty Senate Meeting Agenda

-The executive committee of the faculty senate shall place on the agenda for meetings of the faculty senate any matter suggested by members of the general faculty if the request is made in writing and bears the signatures of at least five unclassified personnel as defined in Article II, Section A.
+The Faculty Senate Executive Committee shall place on the agenda for meetings of the senate any matter suggested by a faculty member or unclassified professional of the university if the request is made in writing and bears the signatures of at least ten faculty and/or unclassified professionals as defined in Article II, Section A. A request must be received by the Faculty Senate office no later than three work days before a regularly scheduled executive committee meeting.

 Article VI.
 Amendments

-The procedures for getting a proposed amendment before the faculty are: (1) The submission of a proposal to the executive committee of the senate, which may delegate one of the committees to study the proposal, followed by its appearance on the agenda of the senate, and if approved by the senate, then submission to the general faculty, or (2) a petition to the president of the university signed by 25 faculty members, which would make it mandatory for the proposal to appear on the agenda of the next general faculty meeting.
+The procedures for placing a proposed amendment before the regular (non-term) appointment faculty and unclassified staff are: (1) The submission of a proposal to the executive committee of the senate, which may delegate one of the committees to study the proposal, followed by its appearance on the agenda of the senate, and if approved by the senate, then submission to the regular (non-term) appointment faculty and unclassified staff for action, or (2) a petition to the presidents of the university and of faculty senate signed by 25 faculty members and/or unclassified professionals.
+Upon receipt of the petition, the faculty senate president shall call a meeting of the regular (non-term) appointment faculty and unclassified staff, to occur after the next scheduled faculty senate meeting.

 Article VII.
 By-Laws

-By-laws of the Kansas State University Faculty Senate may be adopted or amended by a two-thirds vote of the senators present and voting at an official meeting of the faculty senate as described in Article IV, Section A, provided that the by-law or amendment to a by-law was proposed at a previous meeting of the faculty senate and was included on the agenda of the meeting at which a vote is proposed.
+Kansas State Faculty Senate By-laws may be adopted or amended by a two-thirds vote of the senators present and voting at an official senate meeting, provided that the by-law or amendment to a by-law was proposed at a previous meeting of the senate and was included on the agenda of the meeting at which a vote is proposed.

 - The first meeting of the new senate shall convene immediately following the adjournment of the May meeting of the outgoing senate.

 - A proxy is recognized only if a senator notifies the Office of the Faculty Senate of the name of the proxy at least one hour prior to the meeting time.
-The president and president elect may not serve as a proxy.
+The president may not serve as a proxy.

-- A position on the faculty senate (a) held by a faculty member appointed to a position in a different college or unit from the college or unit which elected that member to the faculty senate, or (b) held by a faculty member appointed to any position which makes that member ineligible for election to the faculty senate, shall be declared vacant, and shall be filled by the procedure of Article II, Section D.5.
+- A position on the Faculty Senate (a) held by a senator who is appointed to a position in a different college or unit from the college or unit which elected that member to the Faculty Senate, or (b) held by a senator who is appointed to any position which makes that senator ineligible for election to the senate, shall be declared vacant, and shall be filled by the procedure of Article II, Section D.5.
+If the vacancy occurs in the last five months of a senator’s term, it may be left vacant at the discretion of the caucus chair.

 - In the event the office of president-elect or secretary is vacated, a new election shall be held.

-- All faculty senate minutes are posted on the official faculty senate website upon approval.
+- All senate minutes are posted on the official Faculty Senate website upon approval.

 - At any senate meeting a request by a senator for a secret ballot shall be granted.